raspberrypilearning/321-make-mentor-guide/en/step_8.md

 Every creator is an individual who has different interests and skills.
 Some creators might really enjoy creating artwork for characters and backdrops, others might prefer to spend time on perfecting the accuracy of providing scores for a game.
 Having a wide range of skills in a group can be a real asset to a project.

-When working on Make! projects, encourage your creators to work in teams with people that have different skill sets to them.
+When working on Make! projects, encourage your creators to work in teams with people who have different skill sets to them.
 They can then assign roles and learn how to work together to produce something really cool.

 ### Coolest Projects guidance

 Coolest Projects is the world’s leading technology showcase for young people.
 It's a unique opportunity to get creative, have fun, and celebrate ingenuity!
 Young people from all over the world submit their creations to a global showcase, which is then shortlisted and judged by a panel of technology and social action experts from around the globe.

-If you're working with a group of young people who are making things with technology, there are several resources available from the [Coolest Projects guidance page](https://online.coolestprojects.org/guidance){:target="_blank"} to help you support them through the design process:
+If you're working with a group of young people who make things with technology, there are several resources available from the [Coolest Projects guidance page](https://online.coolestprojects.org/guidance){:target="_blank"} to help you support them through the design process:
-+ A printable [Youth Workbook](http://rpf.io/cpworkbook){:target="_blank"} which can be scribbled in, worked on, and referred to during the making process.
++ A printable [youth workbook](http://rpf.io/cpworkbook){:target="_blank"} which can be scribbled in, worked on, and referred to during the making process.
 The workbook has questions and guidance to support creators to make something they care about.
-+ A printable [Mentor Guide](http://rpf.io/cpmentorplan){:target="_blank"} to help you when you lead your sessions.
++ A printable [mentor guide](http://rpf.io/cpmentorplan){:target="_blank"} to help you when you lead your sessions.
 + Accompanying [slide decks](https://online.coolestprojects.org/guidance#:~:text=DOWNLOAD%20THE%20WORKBOOK-,SESSION%20PLANS,-These%20slides%20are){:target="_blank"} with prompts and discussion points for you to use when you lead a session.
 In the slides, the process is broken into four stages of design and prototyping.

 ![Coolest Projects guidance in a fan layout.](images/make-fan.png)